-4. Child on Child abuse - Page 137 paragraph 570-579 Keeping Children Safe in Education 2022
+4. Child on Child abuse - Keeping Children Safe in Education, 2023 Page 139-140

 Staff should be aware that safeguarding issues can manifest themselves via child-on-child abuse.
 This is most likely to include, but not limited to: bullying (including cyber bullying), gender-based violence/sexual assaults and sexting.